 Many of our customers are concerned about the completeness and accuracy of their data.
 Yet, Blackbaud has extensive experience in working with the data you have available and adapting our predictive models and Fundraiser Performance Management to your situation.
-In general, data fields like giving history and available demographic information, such as age, marital status, contact restrictions, event/committee participation, home address, etc. are just some of the many inputs to our models.
+In general, data fields like giving history and available demographic information, such as age, marital status, school of graduation, class year, event/committee participation, home address, etc. are just some of the many inputs to our models.
 We have many examples we can share in which we have adapted our models to accommodate for missing or incomplete data.